RobRendell/gTove/README.md

 * Refresh of folder contents should also detect files that have been removed.
 * If GM logs in multiple times, all of their clients upload the tabletop data to Drive, potentially causing problems.
     Should nominate one GM client as the "primary".
-* When a player connects, they load the tabletop file, which can be up to 5 seconds old.
-They may miss changes that happen in that window between the file being saved and them starting to receive actions.
 * Improve switching between online and offline - ideally, could log in, then work offline, then sync changes when you get online again, as long as you don't close the browser tab/window.
 * Improve highlight shader - I'd prefer something that does a coloured outline.